OpenEvalProject/evals/manuscripts/elife-40988/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/40988/elife-40988-fig1-v2.jpg)

-**Figure 1.:** UBP8 and UBP10 genes have different effects on transcription programs.Analysis of transcription data from Gardner et al., 2005.
+**Figure 1.:** Analysis of transcription data from Gardner et al., 2005.
 Scatter plots of the log2 fold change in transcript level relative to WT (log2FC) are shown for (top panel) a catalytically dead allele (ubp10-C371S) vs a deletion (ubp10∆) to demonstrate reproducibility of the array, and (bottom panel) a ubp8∆ strain compared with ubp10∆.
 The two null mutants give a strong correlation (Pearson correlation coefficient r = 0.86, linear regression R2 = 0.74, m = 0.99), validating the reproducibility of the arrays.
 Deleting UBP8 affected the transcription of different genes, resulting in poor correlation with ubp10∆ (r = 0.055, R2 = 0.0031, m = 0.039).

 Ubiquitination of histone H2B has been reported to assist recruitment of the histone chaperone, FACT (Facilitates Chromatin Transcription) to active chromatin (Fleming et al., 2008).
 The yeast FACT complex is composed of a heterodimer of Spt16 and Pob3 that is assisted in vitro and in vivo by the DNA binding protein, Nhp6 (Brewster et al., 1998; Ruone et al., 2003; Schlesinger and Formosa, 2000; Wittmeyer and Formosa, 1995; Wittmeyer et al., 1999).
 FACT is reported to evict H2A/H2B heterodimers in front of the transcription machinery (Reinberg and Sims, 2006) and reassemble the heterodimers in the wake of RNA polymerase II to prevent cryptic transcription initiation (Fleming et al., 2008; Martin et al., 2018; Mason and Struhl, 2003; Pavri et al., 2006).
 The disruption of the H2B ubiquitination cycle or a mutation in the FACT subunit, Spt16, causes a defect in Pol II elongation (Fleming et al., 2008).
 In addition to roles in transcription, FACT and H2B-Ub are each also implicated in DNA replication (Formosa, 2012; Kurat et al., 2017; Trujillo and Osley, 2012).
 H2B-Ub at replication origins is thought to stabilize the parental nucleosomes after the passage of DNA polymerase (Trujillo and Osley, 2012).
 FACT and H2B-Ub play an important role in the progression of DNA replication, likely by maintaining chromatin stability and orchestrating nucleosome assembly on newly-synthesized DNA (Lin et al., 2014; Trujillo and Osley, 2012).
 It is clear that both FACT and H2B-Ub play a pivotal role in stabilizing and assembling nucleosomes in the wake of polymerases during replication and transcription.
 However, it is not known how FACT and H2B-Ub status affect one another to perform these functions.